Holiday Safety Tips for Pets

 Image from Pixabay

-When inviting a visitor to stay in your guest accommodations, remind them of an important detail: your tabby or hound might investigate the toiletries your company is unpacking.
+When inviting visitors to stay in your guest accommodations, remind them of an important detail: your tabby or hound might investigate the toiletries your company is unpacking.
 Encourage your vacationers to close bedroom doors and safely tuck away their personal goods and medicines to prevent an accidental discovery by your prying pals.

-5) Create A Safe Space
+5) Create a Safe Space

 Image from Canva